infinix flip

 New Economic Reform Bills: Impact on PH Tech

-In a joint statement, at least 13 local business groups and foreign chambers have urged Congress to pass key economic reform bills that are yet to be ratified under the administration of President Rodrigo Duterte.
+In a joint statement, at least 13 local business groups and foreign chambers have urged Congress to pass key bills that are yet to be ratified under the administration of President Rodrigo Duterte.
 They have also lauded the enactment of landmark legislation such as the Electric Vehicles and Charging Stations Act, and the amendments to the Public Service Act (PSA), Retail Trade Liberalization Act, and Foreign Investments Act (FIA).

 New Economic Reform Bills: Impact on PH Tech